aperturerobotics/bifrost/pubsub/nats/README.md

 The result is a highly automated Nats deployment which can work across arbitrary network transports, firewalls, air-gaps, compute architectures, even in the web browser.
-Nats is now communicating over QUIC-over-UDP instead of TCP, but could communicate over other exotic transports like Xbee or even sound (chirp.js).
+Nats is now communicating over QUIC-over-UDP instead of TCP, but could communicate over other exotic transports, even sound (like chirp.js).

 This fully supports all protocols for Nats.
 Previously, NATS would require manual configuration for TLS, accounts, and HTTP listeners.
 With Bifrost, these